kian1991/shadcn-typography/README.md

 ## shadcn/ui inspired typography components

 This is a collection of typography components created off of the [shadcn/ui](https://ui.shadcn.com/docs/components/typography) website.
 The components are built using Tailwind CSS and React.
+You can use `className` to add additional styles to the components.

 #### Table of Contents